My Pages

-Trails used: Broad Brook Trail, Agawon Trail, The Dome Trail, bushwhack.
+Trails Used: Broad Brook Trail, Agawon Trail, The Dome Trail, Bushwhack

 I took Monday and Tuesday off to hike although the initial weather outlook didn't look to promising.
 The forecast called for rain showers and partial sun.
 I actually lucked out for the most part as I decided to do some information gathering and head into southern Vermont to do a hike or two.

 The Dome is located in Pownal, Vermont which is right over the border from Williamstown, Massachusetts.
-My original plan was to hike up to the an old woods road that connects with the Long Trail/Appalachian Trail and then backtrack and possibly bushwhack my way up to The Dome.
+My original plan was to hike up to an old woods road that connects with the Long Trail/Appalachian Trail and then backtrack and possibly bushwhack my way up to The Dome.
 Due to the first water crossing, my plans were derailed.
-So I did what Brian and I do best: I went with whatever the trails/woods gave me.
+So, I did what Brian and I do best: I went with whatever the trails/woods gave me.

 The blue blazed Broad Brook Trailhead and parking area are off of White Oaks Road.